 It may be hard to find a job, but the next best thing is volunteering.

 Volunteers get valuable experience, meet people of all ages and backgrounds, and help with projects that make a difference.
-If you're under 18, some volunteering organizations require a parent-signed waiver form, and some also require that you attend with an adult.
+If you're under 18 some volunteer organizations require a parent-signed waiver form, and some also require that you attend with an adult.
 Here are some helpful websites that list numerous volunteer opportunities.
-Come to the CCC for more information about specific volunteer opportunities.
-We have two binders full of them!

-Don’t just volunteer to boost your resume, application, or chances of getting into college; really do your research and find something that speaks to you.
+Don’t just volunteer to boost your resume or chances of getting into college, really do your research and find something that speaks to you.
 But if you do want to know how volunteering can help you in the college application process this article is helpful and also offers some great advice about managing your schedule and finding meaningful volunteer work.

 A national website with branches in Portland and other cities, for matching volunteers with the cause of their choice.

 Hands On Greater Portland

 Looking for community service hours or a way to volunteer in the community?Hands On Greater Portland is a clearinghouse for volunteer opportunities in the Portland area that range from one-time to long-term commitments.
 You can search for possibilities that interest you, and sign up right online.

 STEPS (Student Training & Education in Public Service) Ultimate Guide to Gap Year Volunteering, created a guide to get more people excited about gap year and summer volunteering Their guidebook includes information on the 10-best gap year volunteering programs (including summer programs); tips on how to make the most out of your gap year volunteer experience; and spotlights colleges that strongly support gap year volunteering through policies like gap year deferral.

 Come to room 128 for more information about specific volunteer opportunities.